NicMcPhee/web-sockets-example/DEVELOPMENT.md

 ## Testing and Continuous Integration

-There are now more testing options!
+There are numerous testing options!
 You can test the client, or the server or both.

 ### Testing the client